Lahontan cutthroat trout: Conservation

 Lahontan cutthroat trout currently occupy a small fraction of their historic range.
 The primary obstacle to their recovery is non-native salmonid predation by brook trout (Salvelinus fontinalis) on fluvial cutthroat and lake trout (Salvelinus namaycush) on lacustrine cutthroat.
 Also, hybridization of cutthroat with non-native rainbow trout (Oncorhynchus mykiss) continues to threaten recovery of the pure Lahontan cutthroat.
 In the Truckee River and Lake Tahoe watersheds, only Independence Lake and Cascade Lake have continuously harbored the historic native lacustrine Lahontan cutthroat population.
 In Independence Lake, precariously low spawner numbers have recently increased along with five years of brook trout removal.

 Pyramid and Walker Lakes have been restocked with fish captured in Summit Lake in Nevada and Lake Heenan in California, and those populations are maintained by fish hatcheries.
 Unfortunately, the Summit Lake strain does not live as long or grow as large as the original lacustrine strain of fish.
-However, in April 1977, fish believed to have been stocked almost a century ago from the Pyramid Lake strain were discovered by Kent Fisher, a biologist for the Utah Division of Wildlife Resources, in a small unnamed stream above the western edge of the Bonneville Salt Flats and are a genetic match to the original strain.
+However, in April 1977, fish believed to have been stocked almost a century ago from the Pyramid Lake strain were discovered by Kent Summers, a biologist for the Utah Division of Wildlife Resources, in a small unnamed stream above the western edge of the Bonneville Salt Flats and are a genetic match to the original strain.
 This Pilot Peak strain is now integral to the reintroduction and planting programs maintained by the U.S. Fish and Wildlife Service.
 Another strain of the subspecies from Independence Lake is available, and a broodstock is managed by the California Department of Fish and Wildlife at their hatchery on Hot Creek, though less is known about the suitability of Independence Lake fish to other systems.

 Preservation of highly complementary habitats is crucial for the survival of the different age classes of cutthroat trout, with clean gravels needed for spawning, slow-moving side channel habitats used by juvenile fish, and deeper pool habitats such as beaver ponds for larger adult fish.

 They were classified as endangered species between 1970 and 1975, then the classification was changed to threatened species in 1975, and reaffirmed as threatened in 2008.

 Although Lahontan cutthroat trout stand little chance of surviving for long in Lake Tahoe, the Nevada Department of Wildlife (NDOW) planted them instead of rainbow trout on the lake's Nevada shore in summer 2011.
 The goal is to enable anglers to catch Lake Tahoe's native trout for the first time since 1939.
 The California state record was caught in Lake Tahoe in 1911 by William Pomin, weighing 31 lb 8 oz.

 Because it tolerates water too alkaline for other trout, Lahontan cutthroats are stocked in alkaline lakes outside its native range, including Lake Lenore (alternately Lenore Lake), Grimes Lake and Omak Lake in central Washington and Mann Lake in Oregon's Alvord Desert east of Steens Mountain.